The journey to unlock the full potential of Kano's Pixel starts with replacing the factory firmware with MicroPython but that is only the beginning.

-You can find all the documentation of a few things you can do with your Pixel Kit running Pixel32 at Github.
+You can find all the documentation of things you can do with your Pixel Kit running Pixel32 on:

 But Pixel Kit also have all the documentation offline!
-You can access it by typing "docs()" on a connected terminal or by navigating to http://192.168.4.1/docs.html if your Pixel Kit is showing the blue screen.
-If your Pixel Kit is showing the green screen it will be http://192.168.4.1/docs.html ADDRESS*/docs.html.
+You can access it by clicking on the question mark button or by navigating to http://192.168.4.1/index.html/#!/docs if your Pixel Kit is showing the blue screen.
+If your Pixel Kit is showing the green screen it will be http://IP_ADDRESS/index.html/#!/docs.

-The first one is the simplest way to get started and you can find all it can do on the following links:
+The first one is the simplest way to get started and you can find all it can do at:

-The second one is a more advanced library (PixelTurtle is written using it) and you will find how to use it on the following links:
+The second one is a more advanced library (PixelTurtle is written using it) and you will find how to use it at:

 If you are having trouble with Python, there is also a quick introduction included on the offline documentation and on the following links:

 If you are having a problem that is not described on the documentation, have a look on the troubleshooting / FAQ page:

 For inspirational videos on what can be done by Pixel Kit, check the Tutorial pages: